A yDNA Y700 test is underway and being processed for a male member of the Nathaniel Greene Golden (born c1783) line. This will be the third Y700 test.

 Our male line yDNA has existed over the last 4000+ years in the Benelux region.
 We know that DF98 spread northward into Scandinavia, eastward into northern Germany, and westward into the English Isles.

 Using SNP analysis, we can determine branches and timelines of descent.
-For example, we know that we are distant kin to ‘Niall of the Nine Hostages‘ northwestern male Irish (R-M222, aka the Irish Modal Haplotype).
+For example, we know that we are distant kin to ‘Niall of the Nine Hostages‘ northwestern male Irish lines but not descended from them (R-M222, aka the Irish Modal Haplotype).
 History tells us that the reason for so many northwestern Irish males being related is due to the Niall kingdom of the 4th or 5th centuries — this provides a time reference.
 SNPs are cumulative across time.
 Niall Irish/R-M222 have our SNPs (DF98 et al) but we do not have the unique aspects that make Niall descendants easily recognizable.

 R-M222 and evolution of DNA understanding as more data collected: Before 2019 there were numerous analyses that attributed R-M222 to being descendants of the Niall family itself.
 It is now believed that a much older grandfather in this area of Ireland is responsible for so many carrying SNP R-M222.
 Howard, W.E. and McLaughlin, J.D., 2011.
 “A dated phylogenetic tree of M222 SNP haplotypes: exploring the DNA of Irish and Scottish surnames and possible ties to Niall and the Uí Néill … Continue reading